OGR-67/Movie_Picker/README.md

 - be sure to have the virtual environment activated
 - run `export PYTHONPATH=.` when on root directory of the project
 - run `pytest` to run all tests
-- run `pwt` to run all tests in watch mode
+- run `ptw` to run all tests in watch mode

 ## Features